jwendel/smcache/README.md

 ## Permission setup in GCP

-SMCache requires [admin access](https://cloud.google.com/secret-manager/docs/access-control) to the secret Manager API to function properly.
+SMCache requires [admin access](https://cloud.google.com/secret-manager/docs/access-control) to the Secret Manager API to function properly.
 This is configure in the IAM policy for a resource.

 Example of enabling this API for Compute Engine: